Too high to read all of the marijuana news out there? Well, we have done you the favor of finding the most interesting articles.

 As The Atlantic article points out, marijuana being a Schedule I drug essentially means less people are getting the opportunity to use cannabis instead of highly addictive prescriptions, which means people are dying from overdoses when they shouldn’t be.

-No smoking in Alaskan weed stores
+In there news, No smoking in Alaskan weed stores

 A regulatory board in Alaska has sadly rejected a plan to let cannabis users consume their weed in a marijuana store.
 They rejected it because they believed people working in the marijuana dispensaries shouldn’t be exposed to marijuana smoke for many hours a day.